iris-edu/mseed2ascii/doc/mseed2ascii.md

 ## <a id='metadata-files'>Metadata Files</a>

-<p >A metadata file contains a list of station parameters, some of which can be stored in SAC but not in miniSEED.
+<p >A metadata file contains a list of station parameters, some of which can be stored in GeoCSV but not in miniSEED.
 Each line in a metadata file should be a list of parameters in the order shown below.
-Each parameter should be separated with a comma or a vertical bar (|). <b>DIP CONVENTION:</b> When comma separators are used the dip field (CMPINC) is assumed to be in the SAC convention (degrees down from vertical up/outward), if vertical bars are used the dip field is assumed to be in the SEED convention (degrees down from horizontal) and converted to SAC convention.</p>
+Each parameter should be separated with a comma (,) or a vertical bar (|).</p>

+<p ><b>DIP CONVENTION:</b> When vertical bars are used the dip field is assumed to be in the SEED convention (degrees down from horizontal), if comma separators are used the dip field (CMPINC) is assumed to be in the SAC convention (degrees down from vertical up/outward) and converted to SEED convention.</p>

 <p ><b>Metdata fields</b>:</p>
 <pre >